Actively managed funds are the best way to obtain the holy grail that is dividend growth

 Among the talk about trade wars and market corrections, “boomers” like me are being persuaded to invest in bond and absolute return portfolios in the belief that they are both defensive and income-focused solutions.

 Those readers not old enough to remember when Perpetual did not have the Invesco prefix may have never seen its game-changing (for me, at any rate) presentation in the mid-1980s on the power of reinvested dividends.
-It changed the way I looked at equity fund performance.
+It changed the way I looked at equity fund performance and equity income pension planning.

 Take the UK’s longest-living equity income fund, M&G Dividend, launched 54 years ago last month.
 It has never been a barnstorming performer but, by the end of 2017, the income shares had a capital value 26 times the original investment, returning a yield of more than 122 per cent.